top of page

 Conduct Interviews

-The Colorado School of Public team will conduct interviews with advisory board members to hear their stories and shape the direction of our work.
+The Colorado School of Public team conducted interviews with advisory board members to hear their stories and shape the direction of our work.
 These interviews, along with regular meetings, help to hold our work accountable to community needs and wants.

 Chatbox